FraudBlogger.com

 ID Thieves Targeting Children

-In a report issued by the Identity Theft Resource Center, they warn of an increasing trend where children are targeted and victimized by ID thieves, who often turn out to be their own relatives.
+In a report issued by the Identity Theft Resource Center, they warn of an increasing trend where children

 read story from The Detroit News